maelstrom-software/maelstrom/site/src/install/clustered_job_runner.md

 The worker should be running now.
 To make sure you can pull up the broker web UI and it should now show that there is 1 worker.

+The worker can be configured using CLI, environment variables, or configuration file, for more information see [Worker Configuration](./clustered_job_runner_management/worker.md)

-It stores its caches in `<working-directory>/.cache/maelstrom-worker`.
+By default it stores its caches in `<working-directory>/.cache/maelstrom-worker`.
 For the given set-up this should be `/home/maelstrom-worker/.cache/maelstrom-worker`

 Repeat these steps for every machine you wish to install a worker on to.